osrf/gazebo_tutorials/introspection/tutorial.md

 }
 ~~~

-This code block perform a sanity check to make sure that both items are
+This code block performs a sanity check to make sure that both items are
 registered in the introspection manager.

 ~~~